Ibrahim Omer

-Ibrahim Omer (born 1979/1980) is an Eritrean-born New Zealand politician.
-In 2020 he became a Member of Parliament for the Labour Party.
+Ibrahim Omer (born 1979/1980) is a New Zealand politician.
+He was a Member of Parliament for the Labour Party from 2020 to 2023.

 Early life

 Omer is a refugee from Eritrea.
 His mother language is Saho and he is a Muslim.
 He fled his home as a teenager to Sudan, where the United Nations High Commissioner for Refugees became involved and referred his case on to third countries for resettlement.

 While in United Nations-run refugee camps in Sudan, Omer worked as an interpreter.
 This work led to suspicions of spying, and he was retained by authorities until the United Nations intervened.

 Education and organising career

 He arrived in New Zealand in 2008, through New Zealand's refugee quota.
 Omer says that his time in New Zealand began with cleaning and scrubbing floors; this period included working as a cleaner at Victoria University of Wellington where he would study and earn a Bachelor of Arts in political science in 2016.
 Omer described working until 4am cleaning the university, then attending a lecture at 10am in a room that he had cleaned the night before.

 Omer has worked as a union organiser for E tū, and as a community advocate, including as chairperson of ChangeMakers Resettlement Forum.
 For this work he was awarded an Absolutely Positively Wellingtonian Award by the Wellington City Council in 2019.
 Omer was also involved in advocating for a living wage, especially for cleaners at Victoria University of Wellington.